 - Make sure annotations are easy to distinguish from UI text.
 For example, you may need to offset your boxes so they don't look like UI elements.

 - Annotations aren't translated, so use them sparingly.

-- Use our New Relic SnagIt theme to keep your annotations consistent.
+- Use our New Relic SnagIt theme (link only available to New Relic employees) to keep your annotations consistent.
 To import the New Relic theme:

 - Open SnagIt.